310mc/https-310mc.github.io-tl/source/_posts/other/dokisuta.md

 <!-- more -->

-<big><b>You are more than welcome to use these images for the sake of introducing people to Ryuseitai!</b> They are advertised as such in the stream.</big>

 ## Index

 <a href="#Ryuseitai-Timeline">Ryuseitai Timeline</a> - <a href="#Ryuseitai-Relationship-Chart">Ryuseitai Relationship Chart</a> - <a href="#Chiaki-Relationship-Chart">Chiaki Relationship Chart</a> - <a href="#Kanata-Relationship-Chart">Kanata Relationship Chart</a> - <a href="#Chiaki-s-Charm-Points">Chiaki's Charm Points</a> - <a href="#Kanata-s-Charm-Points">Kanata's Charm Points</a>

+<big><b>Note: You are more than welcome to use these images for the sake of introducing people to Ryuseitai!</b> They are advertised as such in the stream.</big>

 ## Ryuseitai Timeline